 10. Don’t forget to have fun

 There were some tough, dark moments during the marathon.
-While I never felt like I wouldn’t finish, there were periods where I was hurting and feeling sorry for myself.
+While I never felt like I wouldn’t finish, there were periods when I was hurting and feeling sorry for myself.

 During several of these moments, I just reminded myself that I was incredibly lucky that I was able to do this and have fun.